|Statistics and Files|

 |GPX Route File||Google Earth File|

 Summary: This is a short walk but with two distinct features to enjoy.
-It is an interesting walk which begins with an ascent through a spectacularly narrow gorge up to the Dales Way path between Grassington and Kettlewell.
-Next to the Dales Way Path we climb on top a quite unusual pie before returning to Conistone.
+It is an interesting walk which starts from the small Wharfedale village of Conistone ands which begins with an ascent through a spectacularly narrow gorge up to the Dales Way path between Grassington and Kettlewell.
+Next to the Dales Way Path we climb to the top crust of a quite unusual pie before returning to Conistone.

-This is a short wonderful walk for all ages and particularly the young explorers who will love entering the narrow gorge just above Coniston village, an enclosed passage between impressive limestone walls that sometimes gets as narrow as a roadside footpath.
-The walk itself begins right in the centre of the small village and heads from the village eastwards past some cottages, through a gate and along a path straight towards the gorge which is the direct access to Coniston Dib and the higher limestone tables and Coniston Pie which can be seen from the village as you set off.
+This is a short wonderful walk for all ages and particularly the young explorers who will love entering the narrow gorge just above Conistone village, an enclosed passage between impressive limestone walls that sometimes gets as narrow as a roadside footpath.
+The walk itself begins right in the centre of the small village and heads from the village eastwards past some cottages, through a gate and along a path straight towards the gorge which is the direct access to Conistone Dib and the higher limestone tables and Conistone Pie which can be seen from the village as you set off.

 The gorge itself was once a narrow dry melt-water channel called the Gurling Trough.
 The water is long since gone and the passing through the gorge is now a dry one.
 Apart from the rock wall there is much interest in the hawthorn and upland flowers and plants that defy gravity to cling to the vertical faces.
 I am always drawn to look at how they manage such a feat and that makes my walk through the gorge a slow one.
 I prefer it that way, taking it all in.